 Our business and supply chains

-Our suppliers are mainly based within the UK, and those mostly include content producers, merchandise manufacturers, literary agents, marketing and public-relations consultants, professional advisers, IT and communication service providers, office suppliers and energy suppliers.
+Our suppliers are mainly based within the UK, and those mostly include content producers, marketing and public-relations consultants, professional advisers, IT and communication service providers, office suppliers and energy suppliers.

-Our suppliers outside the UK are mainly based within the USA or EU, and those are mostly content producers, merchandise manufacturers and professional advisers.
+Our suppliers outside the UK are mainly based within the USA or EU, and those are mostly content producers and professional advisers.

 Our risk analysis for our 2022/2023 financial year

 On the basis of the assessment of our business and supply chains carried out during the financial year, we consider that there continues to be a relatively low risk of slavery and human trafficking within both our own business and our supply chains.

 Our policies and procedures relating to slavery and human trafficking

 As one of our core values, we are committed to maintaining consistently good ethical standards in all our business relationships.

 Our anti-slavery and human trafficking policy underpins our commitment to acting with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure that neither slavery nor human trafficking is taking place anywhere in our business or supply chains.
 We also require our suppliers to take a similar approach.

 Accordingly, we have in place systems to: